Cognigy/Extensions/extensions/microsoft/docs/graph-api.md

 # Use the Graph API

-After storing the **access_token** into the Cognigy Context, the AI is ready to call Graph API functions by adding the specific nodes to a Flow.
+After storing the Access Token (`access_token`) into the Cognigy Context, the AI is ready to call Graph API functions by adding the specific nodes to a Flow.

+- Access the token via Cognigy Script:  `{{context.microsoft.auth.access_token}}`

+---

 ## Node: Get User Details